markNZed/processism-react-three/storyboard.md

 ### 11.2.2.
 Animation
 Modeling relation with the personified encoding and decoding
 ### 11.2.3.
 Narration
-There has long been an artificial divide between the natural sciences and the humanities — a divide that processism can bridge.
-The natural sciences have traditionally focused on simple systems that can be described with formal models and quantitative methods.
-In contrast, the humanities explore human systems, using primarily qualitative methods to understand them.
+For much of history, the natural sciences and the humanities have been treated as separate domains.
+The natural sciences often focus on simple, measurable systems using formal models and quantitative methods, while the humanities explore human experiences, employing qualitative methods to understand our complex, subjective realities.

-Here, we visualize the modeling relation in more detail, emphasizing the roles humans play in encoding and decoding the model.
-This process is not just a technical task; it is deeply embedded in a social context.
-The ability to map between the natural system and its abstract model is a skill that is socially acquired, informed by cultural and intellectual traditions.
-It is through this social context that meaning is imparted to the models we create.

-However, when we turn our attention to complex systems — those systems that involve self-referential processes, emergent behavior, and multiple interacting levels — we recognize that no single model can capture the full complexity.
-We know that if our model is purely algorithmic, it cannot  express the impredicative dynamics of a complex system.
+Processism bridges this divide, recognizing that both disciplines are crucial for understanding the full complexity of the world.
+In simple systems, like those studied in physics or chemistry, we can often create formal, algorithmic models that give us accurate predictions.
+However, as we shift to more complex systems—those that involve self-referential processes, emergent behaviors, and multiple interacting levels—no single model can capture everything.

-This is where the natural sciences and the humanities can find common ground.
-The humanities, with a focus on qualitative methods, offer insights into the subjective and relational aspects of human systems that quantitative models cannot capture.
-Meanwhile, the formal modeling techniques of the natural sciences provide a structured approach to understanding certain aspects of complex systems.
+This is where the natural sciences and the humanities converge.
+The humanities, with their focus on subjective and relational aspects, provide insights that formal models alone cannot grasp.
+Meanwhile, the structured, formal techniques of the natural sciences offer powerful tools for analyzing certain elements of complexity.

-It wasn't until the mid-20th century that the formal modeling of complex systems was even considered feasible.
-The most sophisticated formalism for understanding complexity is developed in the field of relational biology, a discipline that aligns closely with the principles of processism.

-Today, there is a profound opportunity for the natural sciences and the humanities to collaborate.
-By combining quantitative and qualitative approaches, we can develop more comprehensive theories of complex human systems.
-Moreover, through action research — where theory is applied in real-world contexts — we can ensure that our models are not only intellectually rigorous but also practically relevant.
+In relational biology, a field closely aligned with processism, formal modeling of complex systems became possible only in the mid-20th century.
+Today, there is a unique opportunity for collaboration between these fields.
+By combining quantitative and qualitative approaches, we can build richer, more comprehensive models of complex human systems.
+Through action research, where theories are tested and refined in real-world contexts, we can ensure that our models are not only theoretically sound but also practically relevant.

-In this way, processism encourages a dialogue between the natural sciences and the humanities, recognizing that both are essential for understanding the rich complexity of the world we inhabit.
+Processism encourages us to view the sciences and humanities as complementary forces.
+Together, they provide a more nuanced understanding of the intricate, evolving systems that shape our reality.

 ## 11.3.
 Scene: Meta-presentation
 ### 11.3.1.
 Objective